CatHood0/dart-docx/README.md

-## Generate Word Documents (DOCX) easily with Dart
+## DOCX: Easily generate .docx files with Dart

 **Docx** is a powerful and versatile parser designed to allow us to create documents using a high level API.
 It also converts from/to different formats, including **HTML**, **Markdown**, **plain text**, and **Quill Delta**.
 We can seamlessly transform content across popular formats and Word documents while preserving structure, formatting, and the richness of the original content.

+> [!IMPORTANT]
+> I'm working yet to make more easy the API to build docx components and customize them.
+>
+> The other formats will be builded soon.
+>
+> For the modification capabilities, I guess them can be maded later.

 ## Key Features

 *   **Programmatic DOCX Generation:** Create `.docx` files from scratch using an object-based Dart API.
-*   **Rich Content Support:** Insert paragraphs, formatted text (bold, italic, etc.), images, and hyperlinks.
+*   **Rich Content Support:** Insert paragraphs, formatted text (bold, italic, etc.), images, hyperlinks, page breaks and tables.
 *   **Customizable Styles:** Define and apply custom paragraph and character styles to your content.
-*   **Document Properties Management:** Configure metadata such as title, author, subject, and more.
+*   **Document Properties Management:** Configure metadata such as title, author, subject, and more with no efforts.
-*   **Media Handling:** Embed images into your document, with support for multiple file extensions.
+*   **Media Handling:** Forget about saving images manually!
+Just pass them as `Byte`s or `File`s, and let us make our job in the background.
 *   **Stream-Based Generation Events:** Generate documents asynchronously and monitor progress via a `Stream` of events.

 ## Installation